-As a continuing student in the Center for Student Achievement (CSA) you were assigned to this department for various reasons.
+As a continuing student in CLAS you were assigned to this department for various reasons.
 Some pertain to Purdue’s admission requirements while others pertain to departmental admission requirements.
-We encourage you to speak with your CSA advisor any time you have questions about your educational and career goals.
+We encourage you to speak with your CLAS advisor any time you have questions about your educational and career goals.

-Here are some commonly asked questions that students in CSA may have regarding advising, registering for classes, selecting and changing your major, and more.
+Here are some commonly asked questions that students in CLAS may have regarding advising, registering for classes, selecting and changing your major, and more.

 Who is my advisor?